-Question (ask the team member) Answers for outcome achieved What causes interruptions and what can we do about it? people looking for things people looking for information by making information easier to find we can reduce interruptions What is the principle of visualisation? making information so easy to understand people can get information they want in three seconds use symbols and pictures instead of words How should changes be communicated? in person if possible should include: objectives method reasoning behind planned changes Where do audits fit into the PSAG module and how are they used? ensure people are updated about the new team designed PSAG board should be quick based on the standard created by the team never stop using audits
+Question (ask the team member) Answers for achievement of outcome What causes interruptions? people looking for things people looking for information by making information easier to find we can reduce interruptions What is the principle of visualisation? making information so easy to understand people can get information they want in three seconds use symbols and pictures instead of words How should changes be communicated? in person if possible should include: objectives method reasoning behind planned changes Where do audits fit into the PSAG module and how are they used? ensure people are updated about the new team designed PSAG board should be quick based on the standard created by the team never stop using audits